ephraim-beltran/pokedex/README.md

 # Pokedex React App
-This  is work in progress
+This  is a work in progress